Nostr NIPS 11

 Therefore, this field allows the relay operator to indicate which countries’ laws might end up being enforced on them, and then indirectly on their users’ content.

-Users should be able to avoid relays in countries they don’t like, and/or select relays in more favourable zones.
+Users should be able to avoid relays in countries they don’t like, and/or select relays in more favorable zones.
 Exposing this flexibility is up to the client software.

 {